mcellteam/cellblender_tutorials/visualize_plot.rst

 they are changed, and others may require you to push the plotting button to relaunch the plug-in when your data changes.

-At the bottom of the **CellBlender - Reaction Output Settings** panel, there may be an "Execute Custom Plot Command" button along with a text entry field where you may enter any command to plot the files using your own software.
+At the bottom of the **Reaction Output Settings** panel, there may be an "Execute Custom Plot Command" button along with a text entry field where you may enter any command to plot the files using your own software.

 Plotting Modes